whj0401/SafeSCA/src/src_preprocess/README.md

 # How to use

-Due to privacy issues, we do not release our dataset at current stage.
+Since our dataset is constructed in an industrial company and it is going through internal license and review process, we cannot release it at current stage.
 Interested readers can download some repositories first, and run the following scripts to build a OSS database.